-When you're ready to apply for Social Security benefits, you must fill out an application online or at your local SSA office.
-A government representative will verify the information in your application to determine if you qualify.
-If you do, you'll begin receiving monthly checks.
+When you're ready to apply for Social Security, you must fill out an application online or at your local SSA office.
+A government representative will verify the information in your application to determine if you qualify and then you'll begin receiving monthly checks.